bitpay/copay-sign/README.md

 Copay Sign
 =============

-These utilities allow you to prove control over a Copay multisignature wallet.
+These utilities allow you to prove ownership over a Copay multisignature wallet.

 ## Installation